Printer Friendly FCN Educator Course Outline

 Inspiring Excellence in Nursing Education

 The FCNEd course provides participants with the knowledge and skills necessary to teach the clinical and mentorship portion of a Foot Care Nurse course.
 This comprehensive course explores lesson and event planning, presentation skills, marketing, and health and safety.
-It also provides an overview of small business practice.
 The curriculum is based on current Best Practice Guidelines and evidence-based practice, including the Canadian Association of Foot Care Nurses’ National Competencies for Advanced Nursing Foot Care in Canada (2017) and the WHO Nurse Educator Core Competencies (2016).

 - FCN PREC- Applicants must have successfully completed Foot Care Kingston’s FCN Preceptor (PREC) course with a minimum grade of 85%.